captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ## CREON:
 Tell me exactly what happened.

 ---

 ## WATCHMAN:
-She was burying him.
+We caugt her burying him.

----

 That’s it.

 ---

 ## CREON:
-This is the truth?
+That is the truth?

 ---

 You understand the consequences?

 ---

 ## WATCHMAN: